Paudie Clifford: 2021

 Kerry won the 2021 National League and the 2021 Munster Senior Football Championship.

 He won his first All Star award at Centre Forward.
 He was also chosen on The Sunday Game Team of the Year.

 2022

 Clifford's Kerry team won every competition they entered in 2022.
 The 2022 McGrath Cup was followed with the 2022 National Football League and the 2022 Munster Senior Football Championship.

 On 24 July, Kerry won the 2022 All-Ireland Senior Football Championship Final, giving the county their 38th title and Clifford his first.

+Clifford won his second All Star award at Wing Forward.
+He also was chosen on The Sunday Game Team of the Year.

+2023

+Clifford helped Kerry win the 2023 Munster Senior Football Championship.
+Clifford's Kerry would reach the 2023 All-Ireland Senior Football Final, however Kerry would lose to Dublin by two points.

+Clifford won his third All Star award at Wing Forward.
+He also was chosen on The Sunday Game Team of the Year.

+Clifford would also captain East Kerry to win his fourth Kerry Senior Football Championship.

+2024

+Clifford won his fourth Munster Senior Football Championship.

+2025

+Clifford's Kerry team won every competition they entered in 2025.
+Clifford would play in every game of the 2025 National Football League scoring 1-12.

+Clifford would miss the 2025 Munster Senior Football final after receiving a red card in the semi-final.

+Clifford won his second All-Ireland Senior Football Championship scoring 0-03 in the win against Donegal.
+Clifford would receive praise for his performance in the final as he had racked up 76 possessions of the ball in the game.

-He was chosen on The Sunday Game Team of the Year.
+Clifford won his fourth All Star award at Wing Forward.
+He also was chosen on The Sunday Game Team of the Year.

+2026

+In the 2026 All-Ireland Final, Kerry lost to Mayo, with Clifford scoring 0-3.
+He was selected at 11 in The Sunday Game 2026 Team of the Year.

 Third-level

 During his time in third level college in Cork, Clifford lined out with both Cork Institute of Technology and University College Cork.

 With UCC GAA, he was part of the college's 2019 Sigerson Cup winning side.